A Few of Our Favorite Knives with Micarta Handles

 Six of our favorite fixed blade and folding knives with Micarta handle scales from left to right: Off-Grid Ridgeback, Esee 4, Buck 110 Hunter Sport, Buck Sprint Pro, Benchmade Weekender and Bradford Guardian 3.

 I’ve tried to put together a list of knives with all different kinds of Micarta in them.
-There’s a good range of of smooth to dry handles in here, but it’s mostly canvas and linen Micarta out there as far as materials go.
-I’m always looking out for other decent knives in denim Micarta though, so I’ll probably be updating this every six months or so.
+There’s a good range of smooth to dry handles in here, but it’s mostly canvas and linen Micarta out there as far as materials go.
+I’m always looking out for other decent knives in denim Micarta though, so I’ll probably be updating this every six month or so.

-Our Top Picks For Fixed Blade Knives With Micarta Handles
+Fixed Blade Knives with Micarta Handles

 Micarta has become the darling for a lot of survivalists over the years.
 It feels like there are a lot more fixed-blade designs with Micarta scales than folders, although I haven’t exactly done a thorough count.